Moses Sumney: Musical career

 In December 2020, Sumney's single "Me in 20 Years" was featured in a special episode of the HBO drama Euphoria.
 Sumney contributed a cover of the Metallica song "The Unforgiven" to the charity tribute album The Metallica Blacklist, released in September 2021.
 On December 8, 2021, Sumney released a full-length concert film, Blackalachia, recorded over two days in the Blue Ridge Mountains.
 An accompanying live album, Live from Blackalachia, was released on December 10.

+In 2025, Sumney appeared as the clown and musician Feste in a Shakespeare In The Park production of Twelfth Night; or What You Will.

 Awards and honors

 In 2018, Moses Sumney's self-directed music video "Quarrel" won a SXSW Film Festival Special Jury Award, and was nominated for a Camerimage award and UKMVA.
 In 2020, his self-directed video for "Cut Me" was nominated for a UKMVA for Best Alternative Video - International.
-Both of his albums have topped the year-end lists of Pitchfork, NPR, New York Times, Stereogum, and more.
+Both of his albums have featured on the year-end lists of Pitchfork, NPR, New York Times, Stereogum, and more.